The Peanut Vendor: Legacy and influence

 Several films included versions of "El Manisero".
-It appeared in The Cuban Love Song by MGM (1931), with Ernesto Lecuona as musical advisor; Groucho Marx whistled the tune in the film Duck Soup (1933); Cary Grant sang it in the film Only Angels Have Wings (1939); Jane Powell sang the song in Luxury Liner (1948); Judy Garland sang a fragment in the film A Star is Born (1954).
-The Peanut Vendor was used as the tune in an advertising campaign for Golden Wonder Peanuts in the 1960s and '70s.
-More recently, it was featured in the Carnaval scene of José Luis Cuerda's La lengua de las mariposas (Butterfly 1999), as well as in the reunion gala scene of David O. Russell’s Amsterdam (2022).
-The Peanut Vendor was played by Ska legend Tommy McCook and used in such classic reggae songs as "Top Ten" by Gregory Issacs.
+It appeared in The Cuban Love Song by Metro-Goldwyn-Mayer (1931), with Ernesto Lecuona as musical advisor; Groucho Marx briefly sang the tune in the film Duck Soup (1933); Cary Grant sang it alongside Jean Arthur in the film Only Angels Have Wings (1939); Jane Powell sang the song in Luxury Liner (1948); and Judy Garland sang a fragment in the film A Star is Born (1954).
+"The Peanut Vendor" was used as the tune in an advertising campaign for Golden Wonder Peanuts in the 1960s and '70s.
+More recently, it was featured in the Carnaval scene of José Luis Cuerda's film Butterfly (1999) and was also used in the reunion gala scene of David O. Russell’s Amsterdam (2022).

 Cuban music—which has prominent African-derived elements—was also very popular in Central and West Africa starting in Kinshasa in the 1930s and spreading throughout Africa.
 In the 1960s, famous Nigerian High Life musician Cardinal Rex Lawson used the tune from The Peanut Vendor in his hit song Sawale.
 Because of this song, the melody remains known to this day in Nigeria and was recently used by Nigerian musician Flavour N'abania in his song "Nwa Baby" (2011), including the remix.

+A slowed version known as the Peanut Vendor riddim was recorded as "Top Ten" by reggae artiste Gregory Isaacs.

+A version appeared in the fifth season premiere of the HBO series Boardwalk Empire.

 Selected recordings

-The song exists in 160+ recorded versions, including:

-1928 Rita Montaner for Columbia records.
-This was the first recording.
-Tumbao TCD 46.

-1930 Don Azpiazú and his Havana Casino Orchestra for RCA Victor.
-The version which started the rumba craze; singer Antonio Machín.
-Harlequin HQ 10.

-1930 Antonio Machín with the Cuarteto Machín.
-Harlequin HQ 24.
+The song appears on more than 200 releases, including both instrumental and vocal versions.
+Following is partial listing of some of the song's more significant recordings: